Originally published April 5, 2021 and updated June 26, 2023.

-This free printable moving out of state checklist is created by a professional organizer and reduces much of the stress of moving to a new state.
-Learn all the 40+ tips and resources you’ll need for your move.
+This free printable moving out of state checklist is created by a professional organizer and reduces much of the stress of moving to a different state.
+Learn all the 50+ tips and resources you’ll need to make moving easier and less stressful.

 I’ve personally moved more than 25 times.
 I grew up as a military child.
 I was a military active duty member and I’m now married to an active duty service member.